JAO1988/py-sidekick-webview/README.md

 Simple set of scripts for running a Python Webview hook of PoE2's Sidekick tool in a Linux Wayland session.

 ## Usage
-The following files in this repository include "sidekick-webview.py" used to execute the webview Sidekick web-hook and "sidekick-webview.sh" which is a call script that includes wl-clipboard commands to copy, encode, and paste market codes to Sidekick.
+The following files in this repository include `sidekick-webview.py` used to execute the webview Sidekick web-hook and `sidekick-webview.sh` which is a call script using `wl-clipboard` to copy, encode, and paste market codes to Sidekick.

 ![](https://github.com/JAO1988/py-sidekick-webview/blob/main/images/sidekick-webview.gif)

-A simple server bash script, 'sidekick-server.sh' can be found in the `server` folder for Sidekick server initiliziation.
+A simple server bash script, `sidekick-server.sh` can be found in the `server` folder for Sidekick server initiliziation.

 ## Prerequisites
 Note: These packages pertain to Arch Linux and Arch-Based Distros: